MockLeagues/sqlplus/README.md

 	Order myFirstOrder = myOrders.get(0);

-	// Order comments will be loaded on-demand on invocation of this method List<OrderComments> comments = myFirstOrder.getComments();
+	// Order comments will be loaded on-demand on invocation of this method.
+Note that the 'orderId' parameter of the load query
+	// will be bound to the value of 'myFirstOrder's orderId List<OrderComments> comments = myFirstOrder.getComments();

 	// Do work with comments